What: I conducted undergraduate research with Prof. Xuanhe Zhao and Hyunwoo Yuk from MIT Zhao Lab.

-My role: Develop hydrogel coatings that create a seamless interface between electronics and biological tissues.
+What: I developed hydrogel coatings that create a seamless interface between electronics and biological tissues.
 These coated probes could then be used to measure neuron pulses in the brain and spinal cord, which would help neuroscientists learn more about the nervous system and possibly develop cures for diseases like Dementia.
+After about a year of experimenting with, fabricating, and characterizing various materials, I was able to develop hydrogels with enhanced properties.
+They were tough, conductive, elastic, and biocompatible.

-Skills: Mechanical fabrication and characterization, experimental design, technical writing
+Skills: Mechanical fabrication and characterization, experimental design, technical writing and presenting

 Awards: MIT Lincoln Labs Undergraduate Research and Innovations Scholar